Frequently Asked Questions

 The first option after any collision is to have the responsible party’s insurance company pay for the damages through the applicable liability coverage.
 In some situations you may be better off getting your insurance company to handle your damages even if you are not at fault for the accident.
-If that happens, don’t worry, your insurance company will seek reimbursement from the at-fault party’s insurance company for both, the money they pay out, and your deductible.
+If that happens, don’t worry; your insurance company will seek reimbursement from the at-fault party’s insurance company for both the money they pay out and your deductible.

 You should submit a liability claim as soon as possible to the insurance carrier of the at-fault party.
-Before the at-fault party’s insurance company is responsible to pay they are entitled to investigate the claim.
+Before the at-fault party’s insurance company is responsible to pay, they are entitled to investigate the claim.
 The sooner you report the claim, the sooner the investigation will occur, and the sooner you will get your car repaired.

 If you are at fault for an accident, you should report the claim immediately.
-It is common for people not to notify their carrier if they are not at fault, however most carriers have a policy provision that obligates you to notify them regardless of fault.
+It is common for people not to notify their carrier if they are not at fault, however, most carriers have a policy provision that obligates you to notify them regardless of fault.
 If you are experiencing unreasonable delays, it is often quicker for you to make a claim with your insurance carrier.

 If your car is repairable, you will not need to do much negotiating.
-The shop who repairs your vehicle will ensure that everything needed to get the vehicle repaired will be paid for – this occurs even when the insurance carrier sends you to one of their DRF’s (Direct Repair Facilities).
+The shop that repairs your vehicle will ensure that everything needed to get the vehicle repaired will be paid for – this occurs even when the insurance carrier sends you to one of their DRFs (Direct Repair Facilities).
 Every insurance company has a legal obligation to work in a sense of Good-Faith and Fair dealing.
 This is your protection against the insurance carrier trying to have shoddy repair work done to your vehicle for the sake of making/saving money.
-You may need to negotiate if your vehicle is a total loss..
+You may need to negotiate if your vehicle is a total loss.

-If you make a claim through your carrier for comprehensive or collision coverage you will only be provided a rental if you have “rental” coverage on your policy.
+If you make a claim through your carrier for comprehensive or collision coverage, you will only be provided a rental if you have “rental” coverage in your policy.
 If you make a claim with the at-fault party’s insurance company, in most cases, they will provide you with a rental at no cost to you.
 They, however, will not provide that rental until they have made the determination their insured is responsible for your damages.
 In rare cases, they will not provide a rental, however they will reimburse your rental expense at the conclusion of your claim.